-OFFICE AND STUDENT HOURS; CAMPUS ACCESS
+OFFICE AND STUDENT HOURS: CAMPUS ACCESS

 The school office is open from 7:30 am - 4:00 pm every day that school is in session.
-The school is open on all early release days but will be closed on half days.
+The school office closes at 2:30 PM on all early release days but will be closed on half days.
 Summer hours will vary and be posted on the school website and posted on the front door.
 The school phone number is 480-222-4233.
 Voice messages may be left on voice mail any time the phone is busy, or we are out of the office.
 Messages left after hours will be returned the next working day.
 Also, families may contact the administration via e-mail (please see the Directory or our website).
 The school's FAX number is 480-424-1795.

 The administration asks that non-urgent calls to the school office be made between 9 and 11 and between 1 and 3, since other times during the school day are "high-traffic" periods.
-Messages for faculty can be left in their personal voice-mail boxes at any time.